Fagrell/cleanqt.io-posts/04-sep-2018/post.md

 * `QObjects` can be used with [guarded pointers](http://doc.qt.io/qt-5/qpointer.html) which are automatically set to 0 after deletion.
 * `QObjects`, `Q_OBJECT` and the MOC enable the perhaps most powerful feature of them all: the seamless inter-object communication `signals and slots`, which will be covered in the next post.

-As a final point, I would like to to mention that, although the `QObject` is extremely useful, the overhead of subclassing a `QObject` is [rather significant](https://stackoverflow.com/questions/15763088/how-heavy-is-qobject-really).
+As a final point, I would like to mention that, although the `QObject` is extremely useful, the overhead of subclassing a `QObject` is [rather significant](https://stackoverflow.com/questions/15763088/how-heavy-is-qobject-really).
 It should probably be avoided if you're not going to use any of its features.
 Plain data structures shouldn't also inherit from `QObjects` since they then won't be copyable or movable.

 See you next time!